 If the relative importance of each of the effects changes over the life cycle of the work, then it may be worthwhile asking whether and how the law should take account of this dynamic.
-In two recent articles Professors Justin Hughes4 and Joseph Liu5 (separately) suggested that time should be a factor taken into fair use analysis.
-In this paper I will build on their insights and expand them, using the distinction between substitution and Schumpeterian effects to explore its applicability in other copyright areas.
+While Huges and Liu explored the impact of time on fair use analysis, this paper builds on their insights and expands them, using the distinction between substitution and Schumpeterian effects to explore its applicability in other copyright areas.
 I will show how these insights can explain some of the details of the existing mechanical compulsory license for sound recordings, how they can inform the debate on the ability of copyright owners to use contract and technology to change the original allocation of entitlements as set by the copyright act and contract around users' liberties and the public domain, and how they can illuminate the idea-expression dichotomy.

-The article proceeds as follows: Part I sets the distinction between substitution and Schumpeterian effects; Part II describes the life cycle of creative works and demonstrates how at different stages the relative magnitudes of each effect vary; Parts III, IV, and V apply this paper's insights may to the mechanical compulsory license, the debate on contracting around users' liberties and the public domain, and idea/expression dichotomy, Part VI offers an improved version of Hughes' and Liu's analysis of time and fair use; Part VII concludes.
+The article proceeds as follows: Part I sets the distinction between substitution and Schumpeterian effects; Part II describes the life cycle of creative works and demonstrates how at different stages the relative magnitudes of each effect vary; Part III demonstrates how the insights of this paper can explain some of the details of the existing mechanical compulsory license for sound recordings, Part IV shows how they can inform the debate on the ability of copyright owners to use contract and technology to change the original statutory allocation of entitlements by contracting and coding around users' liberties and the public domain, and V shows how time may illuminate the rationale for the dichotomies between ideas, facts and their expressions.
+Part VI offers an improved version of Hughes' and Liu's analysis of time and fair use; Part VII concludes.

-4 Justin Hughes, Fair Use Across Time, 50 UCLA L. R. 775 (2003).
+5 Justin Hughes, Fair Use Across Time, 50 UCLA L. R. 775 (2003).

-5 Joseph P. Liu, Copyright and Time: A Proposal, 101 Mich.
+6 Joseph P. Liu, Copyright and Time: A Proposal, 101 Mich.
 L. Rev. 409 (2002).